messageformat/messageformat/docs/api/messageformat.junk.md

 When the parser encounters an error, it may emit a Junk pattern element to represent it.

-Garbage in, garbage out: Resolving a message that includes junk will always resolve it using a fallback representation.

 <b>Signature:</b>

 ```typescript
 export interface Junk
 ```

+## Remarks

+Garbage in, garbage out: Resolving a message that includes junk will always resolve it using a fallback representation.

 ## Properties